Watch ‘Jurassic World Alive’ Trailer For ‘Pokemon Go’ Take On ‘Jurassic World’ (EXCLUSIVE)

 The game is a sequel to 2015’s “Jurassic World: The Game.”

 In “Jurassic World Alive,” players will encounter and collect a variety of dinosaurs while exploring their neighborhoods and cities.
-The game’s overview screen looks a lot like “Pokemon Go’s,” with a top-down map of your real surroundings peppered with images of dinosaurs and supply drop boxes that can be spun to collect items.
+The game’s overview screen looks a lot like “Pokemon Go’s,” with a top-down map of real surroundings peppered with images of dinosaurs and supply drop boxes that can be spun to collect items.
 When a player taps on a dinosaur, the game launches a virtual drone, Players use the touchscreen of their device to aim and fire a tranquilizer dart at the dinosaur.
 The better the shot and the more a creature is hit with darts, the more DNA a player collects.
 That DNA is then used to eventually unlock and later genetically modify dinosaurs in a lab.

 Once a player collects enough dinosaurs, they’re granted access to a mode that pits the creatures against one another in a real-time player-versus-player arena battle.
 A player can also view their collection of dinos in their real-world surroundings using the game’s augmented reality tech.
 In this mode, a player can take pictures or video of their dinos roaming around in a living room, out in the front yard, or wherever they’d like.